ibm-cloud-docs/FileStorage/working-with-snapshots.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Managing Snapshots
+# Managing snapshots for {{site.data.keyword.filestorage_short}}
 {: #managingSnapshots}

+Manage snapshots to protect your data with no performance impact by creating schedules, taking manual snapshots, and restoring data from snapshot copies.
+{: shortdesc}

-Snapshots are a feature of {{site.data.keyword.blockstoragefull}}.
+Snapshots are a feature of {{site.data.keyword.filestorage_full}}.
 A snapshot represents a volume's contents at a particular point in time.
 With snapshots, you can protect your data with no performance impact and minimal consumption of space.
 Learn more about how to manage snapshots by reading the following instructions.
-{: shortdesc}

 ## Adding a Snapshot schedule in the console
 {: #addscheduleUI}